the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 * On the other hand, the T-SNE plot clearly shows clusters, corresponding to each cluster theme you found.
 It is important to note that the classification isn't perfect but shows interesting informations still.

-##### 2.3 Cluster negative and positive comments evolution analysis
+### 2.3 Cluster negative and positive comments evolution analysis
 Now that you have your clusters, you can analyze the **trend evolution of negative or positive posts** for a given topic.

-This could be useful if you want to identify a **significant event** related to a given topic (for example: a major politic event at time t might lead to a significant increase in the trend of the political cluster.)
+This could be useful if you want to identify a **significant event** related to a given topic (for example: a major political event at time t might lead to a significant increase in the trend of the political cluster.)

 But what is a **significant increase**?